The Ledge

 INT.
 CAFE

 Inside, nobody rushes.
 It is decorated for Christmas, with a large fir tree covered in red ribbons with gold trimming, large white snowflakes and multicolored lights.
 She looks around anxiously, feeling somewhat that her ruffled presence is too brash for this homely atmosphere and its provincial customers, but does not want to resist its undemanding peace.
-There are couples with young kids dressed like walking Christmas ornaments, some bespeckled loners in sweaters, old and young, taking up the corners with their coffee and print media; the liveliest spot contains two tables pushed together and filled with youthful gossiping women, and directly opposite them under a window sits a male duo in concentration.
+There are couples with young kids dressed like walking Christmas ornaments, some bespeckled loners, old and young, taking up the corners with their coffee and print media; the liveliest spot contains two tables pushed together and filled with youthful gossiping women, and directly opposite them under a window sits a male duo in concentration.

-The woman wants to stay and knows it would be inappropriate to do so without buying anything, so she approaches the counter and examines what's on offer, her eyes deriding all the pastries and cookies behind the glass, as well as individually wrapped chocolates and cluttered mints on the countertop.
+The woman wants to stay and knows it would be inappropriate to do so without buying anything, so she approaches the counter and examines what's on offer, her eyes deriding all the pastries and cookies behind the glass, as well as individually wrapped chocolates and packaged mints on the countertop.
 A shorter and chubby but amiable barista with an attractive smile takes her order.

 BARISTA